Politico Europe

 Politico Europe (stylized as POLITICO Europe) is the European edition of the American news organization Politico reporting on political affairs of the European Union.
 Its headquarters are located in Brussels with additional offices in London, Berlin, Warsaw, Paris, and Frankfurt.

 In September 2014, Politico formed a joint venture with German publisher Axel Springer SE to launch its European edition.
-In December 2014, the joint venture announced its acquisition of Development Institute International, a leading French conference business, and European Voice, a European political newspaper previously part of the Economist Group, to be relaunched under the Politico brand.
+In December 2014, the joint venture announced its acquisition, from Shéhérazade Semsar- de Boisséson, of Development Institute International, a leading French conference business, and European Voice, a European political newspaper previously part of the Economist Group, to be relaunched under the Politico brand.
 Among the participants of the launch event on April 21, 2015, was President of the European Council Donald Tusk and President of the European Parliament Martin Schulz.

 Politico Europe debuted with its first print issue two days later, on April 23, 2015.
 The main sources of revenue are advertising, event sponsorship and paid subscriptions with nearly half coming from the subscription business.

 In June 2018, the second year in a row, the annual ComRes/Burson-Marsteller survey among EU experts named Politico Europe as the most influential publication on European affairs.
 Despite its relative newness to the Brussels media landscape, Politico Europe has ranked above established publications such as the Financial Times, The Economist, BBC and the Wall Street Journal, as well as Twitter and Facebook.
 In August 2021, Axel Springer SE signed an agreement to acquire Politico, including the remaining 50 percent share of its current joint venture Politico Europe, as well as the tech news website Protocol from Robert Allbritton for an estimated value of $1 billion.
 In October 2025, Euractiv reported that European security services were investigating a former Politico reporter for working as a spy for the People's Republic of China.